salwinat0r/MindX/README.md

 # MindX
-An extension for your mind (In Progress....)
+" An extension for your mind

 TBD
 - [x] Article Tagging